DreamLineLove/regex-cli/README.md

 As of right now, the tool is written in C++ and Java.
 In the future, I intend to write a version in Go.

-The executable(s) are inside the *bin* directory.
-You can also build from source, given that you have the necessary toolchain(s).
+The executable(s) for linux are inside the *bin* directory.
+For other Operating Systems, please build from source using the relevant toolchain(s).

-*Note:* Ensure that you have a Java runtime installed on your system in order to run Java's .class (bytecode) files.
+*Note:* Also ensure that you have a Java runtime installed in order to run Java's .class (bytecode) files.

 ### Contents
 ```